 - New York needed to estimate the health benefits of meeting their greenhouse gas emission reduction targets.

 - Abt modeled how changes in energy consumption to meet those targets will improve air quality and provide public health benefits.

-- We estimate meeting those targets could avoid tens of thousands of premature deaths and provide up to $170 billion in monetized health benefits.
+- We estimated meeting those targets could avoid tens of thousands of premature deaths and provide up to $170 billion in health benefits.

 New York State’s Climate Leadership and Community Protection Act (CLCPA) calls for the state to achieve net zero greenhouse gas (GHG) emissions by 2050.
 Reducing GHG emissions will also reduce other harmful air pollutants, such as fine particulate matter (PM2.5).